jacopomv/FeedTheReef/README.md

 #### Brief description
 The user is able to connect to the web interface from his own laptop or mobile device.
 The information are visible through an Apache Web server supported by a PHP-fpm interpreter, which communicates directly with the backend: a Python Web server running on the Raspberry Pi 3.
-Moreover, the Raspberry is connected through a a Serial Peripheral Interface (SPI) to the Nucleo STM32-F401 board, which sends commands towards different sensors, depending on the action that the user wants to accomplish.
+Moreover, the Raspberry is connected through a Serial Peripheral Interface (SPI) to the Nucleo STM32-F401 board, which sends commands towards different sensors, depending on the action that the user wants to accomplish.

 ### Web Interface
 ![](Documentation/images/Interface.png)